 The Department proposed significant changes to the regulatory commercial exemption for foreign corporations engaged in political activity.
-In the NPRM, the Department proposed to eliminate completely the full exemption for corporate political activity that furthers a commercial interest.
+In the NPRM, the Department proposed to completely eliminate the full exemption for corporate political activity that furthers a commercial interest.
 In its place, the Department has proposed through regulation a "predominant interest" test-with only one factor in the non-exhaustive test related at all to corporate commercial activity-and four new exclusions that would preclude the use of the exemption completely in certain circumstances.

-The NPRM, interestingly, presented these new criteria in the reverse order-outlining the four new exclusions and then describing the "predominant interest" test that would apply if an exclusion did not apply.
-The effect, we believe, is actually the opposite: the "predominant interest" test would be the actual prevailing analysis-consistent with the statutory exception for activities "not serving predominantly a foreign interest"-and the four exclusions would merely preclude the application of the "predominant interest" test in certain circumstances.
+Interestingly, the NPRM presented these new criteria in the reverse order, outlining the four new exclusions and then describing the "predominant interest" test that would apply if an exclusion did not apply.
+The effect, we believe, is actually the opposite: The "predominant interest" test would be the actual prevailing analysis- consistent with the statutory exception for activities "not serving predominantly a foreign interest" test in certain circumstances.